Red Sox–Yankees rivalry: 2005–2009: Yankees, Red Sox win titles

 The 2007–08 off-season showed a war of words between management of both teams.
-Boston GM Theo Epstein called Yankees pitcher Mike Mussina a "bad apple" for complaining about the Yankees' 2004 trip to Japan as the Red Sox were gearing up for their own trip there.
+Boston general manager Theo Epstein called Yankees pitcher Mike Mussina a "bad apple" for complaining about the Yankees' 2004 trip to Japan as the Red Sox were gearing up for their own trip there.
 Epstein claimed that Mussina had used it as a crutch during the season.
 Mussina retorted back saying "Yea, we used it as a crutch to win the division!"
 Later that month, Hank Steinbrenner, who had taken a bigger role with the Yankees operation from his father George, responded in a feisty manner to the popularity of Red Sox Nation in The New York Times supplemental Play Magazine: Red Sox Nation?'
 What a bunch of (expletive) that is.
 That was a creation of the Red Sox and ESPN, which is filled with Red Sox fans.
 Go anywhere in America and you won't see Red Sox hats and jackets, you'll see Yankee hats and jackets.
 This is a Yankee country.
 We're going to put the Yankees back on top and restore the universe to order."
 In response, Red Sox principal owner John W. Henry inducted Hank Steinbrenner into Red Sox Nation.
 Steinbrenner went on to praise Henry's handling of the Red Sox and said they would always be competitive under him.

 In the 2008–09 off-season, first baseman Mark Teixeira signed an eight year, $180 million contract with the Yankees.
 Tony Massarotti of The Boston Globe summed up his feelings by calling it a "kick in the pants".

 In August 2009, the Yankees defeated the Red Sox, 20–11, in which the total runs scored (31) was the most combined runs scored in a game in the history of the rivalry.

 Both teams made the playoffs in 2009.
 During the ALDS, the Yankees defeated the Minnesota Twins to face the Los Angeles Angels who had knocked out the Red Sox.
 The Yankees beat the Angels and went on defeat the Philadelphia Phillies in the 2009 World Series, 4–2, to win their 27th World Series title in their first year in the new Yankee Stadium.
 Former Red Sox pitcher Pedro Martínez was the losing pitcher for the Phillies in the deciding Game 6.